-What’s the difference between interior design and interior decoration or home styling?
+What’s the difference between interior designer and interior decorator, or home stylist?

 Home Frosting offers both interior home decorating & styling and interior design services.

-When should I hire a professional home stylist, home decorator or interior designer?
+When should I engage a professional home stylist, home decorator or interior designer?

 We suggest hiring an interior designer before or around the time of hiring an architect, builder or general contractor.
 Knowledgeable designers are able to enhance the project and ensure that you receive the end result that is in your dreams.
 We’re here to guide you and be your advocate through the process.If you just need a home stylist or home decorator, this type of professional can be brought in once your building and or renovations are complete.
 If you are sourcing construction out to another company, you may want to include your home stylist in key meetings to ensure the style, design and function flow all works together.